 These recipes are not only quite straightforward to make but also incredibly delicious and unlike anything you have eaten before.
 See how you can make fish exciting with some basic cooking methods and fresh spices.

-Grilling fish using charcoal is very common in Indonesia.
+Grilling fish using charcoal is very common in Indonesia, especially in Balinese islands’ cuisine.
 It produces an intensely smoky flavor and a slightly charred layer that makes the texture a lot more entertaining to eat.
 However, if you don’t have the materials, the stove will do just fine.

 The recipe for this dish can vary from region to region; the main difference is mostly in the spices.
 Some places like to eat the fish spicy and hot while others prefer a more savory taste.
 Depending on your personal preference, you can choose the herbs and seasonings accordingly.